homieiot/homie-esp8266/docs/index.md

 Welcome to the Homie for ESP8266 docs.
-This will help you to understand the framwework and to use it in an effective manner.
+This will help you to understand the framework and to use it in an effective manner.

 **This documentation is valid for Homie v1.4.0**